Leeixi/vagrant_config/README.md

 Used for quick and easy VM spin

 ## Prerequisite
+Installed:
+  - vagrant
+  - containerd
-Installed Vagrant and libvrt plugin for Vagrant.
+  - libvrt plugin for Vagrant.

 ## Usage
 CD to OS vagrant files location and run: